Back to all issues

 Evidence-Based Facts

-Immigration court backlog exceeds 3 million cases with average wait times of 4+ years
+The immigration court backlog has grown to more than 3.7 million pending cases with average wait times of multiple years

-Undocumented immigrants paid $96.7 billion in federal, state, and local taxes in 2022
+Undocumented immigrants paid an estimated $96.7 billion in federal, state, and local taxes in 2022, including Social Security and Medicare taxes for benefits they cannot collect

-Legal immigration processing times have increased significantly, with some green cards taking 10+ years
+Legal immigration processing times remain long, with some employment-based green cards from certain countries taking a decade or more

-Immigrant-founded companies employ millions of Americans and include 55% of U.S. billion-dollar startups
+Immigrant-founded companies employ millions of Americans and account for roughly 55% of U.S. billion-dollar startups

 Learn More